 Film and the visual arts in Spain, Latin America, and/or the US will be studied under different approaches in order to: understand the historical evolution of film making within these contexts; examine the different film genres (surrealism, neorealism, melodrama, film noir, Hollywood realism, animation, documentary, etc.) in their Hispanic contexts; study the body of work of renowned Latino, Spanish, and Latin American filmmakers and visual artists; analyze important cultural or historical events through their visual representations (the Mexican Revolution, the Spanish Civil War, the Cuban Revolution, end of Francoism, etc.); etc. Students will become familiar with relevant concepts in film analysis, film theory, and cultural studies and learn how issues of representation in the visual arts are linked to their literary counterparts.
 Spanish courses numbered 40 and above may be repeated for credit when offered as different topics.
 Prerequisite: SPAN 20.

-In Spring 2021 - Spanish 63.01: Latin American Film.
+Spring 2023: Spanish 63.01: Latin American Film.

 In this survey of Latin American film we will study the Mexican Golden Age of film (1936-1969), Cuba's revolutionary film (Lucia) as well as other radical films of the 60s (Sangre del condor), and women's films.
 We will end looking at the most important production coming out of Latin America today such as the films of Francisco Lombardi, Claudia Llosa, Lucrecia Martel and others.
 We will also study important film manifestos.
-Dist: ART; WCult: NW.
-Professor: Silvia Spitta.
+Dist.: ART; WCult.: NW.
+Professor Silvia Spitta.